Guide to Order Management

 Having a holistic understanding of how to manage your orders and all of the tools that are available to streamline this process is pivotal to developing a successful order management strategy.

-Email: Using your store settings, you can set new order notifications to be emailed to several inboxes.
-You may also have the invoice the customer received forwarded to another address.
-This is especially helpful if there is another party that needs details when new orders come in, like a warehouse manager, or a supplier partner.
+Email: New order notifications can be emailed to a single email address or several by separating them with a comma in your order email notification settings.
+You may also have the invoice the customer received forwarded to these same addresses by configuring your store settings.
+This is particularly useful if there is another party that needs details when new orders come in, like a warehouse manager, or a supplier partner.

 - Order ID